 Use the left-align button to display the layers panel to the left of the artboard.
 Use the bottom-align button to display the layers panel beneath the artboard.

 Before you get started with Studio Timeline, let’s address a few key points about the interface.
 Timeline presents the starting artboard and ending artboard of an animated transition in a single, merged layers list.
-Layers and groups in the Timeline layers panel function much like in the main Studio layers panel; however, rather than displaying two instances of shared layers (i.e., layers that exist on both artboards of the transition), Timeline displays one row for each shared layer.
+Layers and groups in the Timeline layers panel function much like in the main Studio layers panel; however, rather than displaying two instances of shared layers (i.e., layers that share the same name and exist on both artboards of the transition), Timeline displays one row for each shared layer.